PermutaTriangle/Tilings/README.rst

        Requirement 0:
        0: (1, 2)

 The ``x`` in the printed above rule is used to denote Cartesian product.
+We do this to signify that there is a size-preserving bijection between the gridded permutations on the left hand side, to the set of 3-tuples coming from the Cartesian product on the right hand side, where the size of a tuple is the sum of the sizes of the parts.
+In particular, in order to count we can use the Cauchy product.

-To guarantee that these rules are always a Cartesian product we must also ensure any two cells on the same row or column are also contained in the same factor, otherwise when counting the left hand side we have to consider the possible interleavings going on.
+To guarantee that these rules are always counted using the Cauchy product we must also ensure any two cells on the same row or column are also contained in the same factor, otherwise when counting the left hand side we have to consider the possible interleavings going on.

 .. code:: python